The Schengen Information System (SIS)

-Before issuing an alert, Member States have to determine whether the case is relevant enough to warrant the entry of the alert in SIS II.
+Before issuing an alert, Member States have to determine whether the case is relevant enough to warrant the entry of the alert in SIS.
 These alerts are only kept for the time required to achieve the purposes for which they were entered.
-A Member State issuing an alert has to review the need to keep it within three years of its entry in SIS II.
+A Member State issuing an alert has to review the need to keep it within three years of its entry in SIS.

 The Austrian Data Protection Authority as national supervisory authority of Austria monitors independently the lawfulness of the processing of personal data in the N.SIS.
 It ensures that an audit of the data processing operations in the N.SIS is carried out at least every four years.

-The European Data Protection Supervisor checks that the personal data processing activities of the Management Authority are carried out in accordance with the VIS-Regulation.
-Furthermore, he ensures that an audit of the Management Authority's personal data processing activities is carried out at least every four years.
-A report of such audit is sent to the European Parliament, the Council, the Management Authority, the Commission and the National Supervisory Authorities.
+The European Data Protection Supervisor is responsible for monitoring the processing of personal data by eu-LISA and for ensuring that it is carried out in accordance with the Regulations.
+Furthermore, the EDPS carries out an audit of the processing of personal data by eu-LISA in accordance with international auditing standards at least every four years.
+A report of such audit is sent to the European Parliament, the Council, eu-LISA, the Commission and the National Supervisory Authorities.

 The National Supervisory Authorities and the European Data Protection Supervisor cooperate actively in the SIS SCG.
 They exchange relevant information, support each other, and meet each other at least twice a year.